Updated for 2018-2019

 International Volunteer HQ

-If you’re on a tight budget for your winter break travels, International Volunteer HQ (IVHQ) offers lots of affordable volunteer opportunities starting from only $180 for your first week overseas.
-Since 2007, IVHQ has placed more than 80,000 volunteers all over the world on programs ranging from child care, to medical care, to teaching, to environmental conservation and much more.
+If you’re on a tight budget for your winter break travels, International Volunteer HQ (IVHQ) offers lots of affordable volunteer opportunities starting from only $20 per day!
+Since 2007, IVHQ has placed more than 130,000 volunteers all over the world on programs ranging from child care, to medical care, to teaching, to environmental conservation and much more.

 Volunteer in Bali